 The identifiable assets, liabilities and contingent liabilities of the acquired business which meet the conditions for recognition are accounted for at their fair value on the date of acquisition.
 Any positive difference between the acquisition cost and the fair value of the Group's share of net assets acquired is recognised as goodwill or, if negative, charged to the income statement.
 After initial recognition, goodwill is measured at cost less any accumulated impairment.
-Goodwill always refers to identified income-generating assets, whose ability to generate income and cash flows is constantly monitored for impairment.
+Goodwill always refers to identified income-producing assets, whose ability to generate income and cash flow is monitored constantly for impairment.